Treating a Sunburn

-At Physicians Premier, your Austin emergency room, it is quite common to see sunburn cases during the summer months.
+At Physicians Premier, your San Antonio emergency room, it is quite common to see sunburn cases during the summer months.
 Normally, a bad sunburn doesn’t warrant a trip to the emergency room, but severe sunburns require medical attention.
 A person can be in pain from too much sun exposure and become dehydrated.

 It can take a couple of hours for the full damage to manifest.
 To help heal and soothe a sunburn, it is essential to start treating it at the first sign.

 Here’s how you treat a sunburn if you get one.

 When you get a sunburn, the sun’s ultraviolet rays causes the skin to become inflamed.
 It’s important to repair the skin’s barrier by hydrating the skin as soon as possible.
 Do it from the outside-in.
 Slather on a skin-soothing moisturizer, particularly one which contains aloe.
 This will help calm angry, irritated skin.